 Length of Class Refund Period % Refund

-9-16 Weeks 1st 9 calendar days of 100%
+9-16 Weeks 1st 9 calendar days of term 100%

-term

 Thereafter 0%

-5-8 Weeks 1st 5 calendar days of 100%
+5-8 Weeks 1st 5 calendar days of term 100%

-term

 Thereafter 0%

-4 Weeks 1st 3 calendar days of 100%
+4 Weeks 1st 3 calendar days of term 100%

-term

 Thereafter 0%

-2-3 Weeks 1st 2 calendar days of 100%
+2-3 Weeks 1st 2 calendar days of term 100%

-term

 Thereafter 0%

 Less than 2 Weeks Prior to Day 1 100%

 Thereafter 0%

-Refund period refers to the number of calendar days beginning with the first day of the term.
+\ Refund period refers to the number of calendar days beginning with the first day of the term.

-Important Note for Financial Aid Recipients - Return of Title IV Policy period for which the assistance is awarded.
+Important Note for Financial Aid Recipients - Return of Title IV Policy

+Federal financial aid (Title IV student aid) funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
 When a student receiving Title IV student financial aid withdraws from all courses, the aid must be adjusted in accordance with rules established by the U.S. Department of Education.
 These calculations may result in the student owing an institutional balance.
 Students who do not complete at least 60% of a period of enrollment may be required to return federal student aid received.
 These rules apply to both students who formally withdraw from classes as well as students who receive a zero grade point average (GPA) (grades of "W" and "F") for a semester and/or any period of enrollment less than a semester if enrolled in four- or eight-week courses.